Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 Profiles

-This screen shows all the configured trunks created for the enterprise along with features to manage the trunks and searching for specific trunks or disabled trunks.
+This screen shows all configured trunks for the enterprise, along with features to manage them and search for specific or disabled trunks.

-Add Trunk Profile button: This button leads you to form where you can define a new trunk profile.
+Add a Trunk Profile button: This button opens a form where you can define a new trunk profile.

 The SIP Trunk Profiles table lists all the trunk profiles created.
-Information shown in the table are:
+Information shown in the table is:

 - Domain: SIP Domain.
 Refer to the client's account.

-- Edge Proxy: This is the edge proxy in Microsoft Teams Connector network assigned to handle the trunk.
-This can't be edited so this is informational only.
+- Edge Proxy: The edge proxy in the Microsoft Teams Connector network is assigned to handle the trunk.
+This can't be edited; it's informational only.

 - Description: Your descriptive identification of the trunk.
 You may use text like “Customer Service Trunk,” or “Downtown Office.”

-- SBC Location: The gateway the route was built on.
+- SBC Location: The gateway through which the route was built.

 - Outbound Proxy: The proxy address from the telecom provider being used.

-- Registration: This indicates whether the trunk was properly configured and successfully registered to the trunk provider.
-This indicator sometimes has a delay in turning green; you may be able to place calls before the dashboard acknowledges the registration is successful.
+- Registration: Indicates whether the trunk was properly configured and successfully registered with the trunk provider.
+This indicator sometimes takes a while to turn green; you may be able to place calls before the dashboard acknowledges that the registration is successful.

 - In Use: This indicates whether any users have been assigned to the trunk yet.

-The Action options available for each trunk profile in are:
+The Action options available for each trunk profile are:

-- Disable Trunk: Disabling the trunk will move the trunk to the Disabled Trunk list.
-Use the Advanced Trunk Search option to see such list.
+- Disable Trunk: Disabling the trunk moves it to the Disabled Trunk list.
+Use the Advanced Trunk Search option to see such a list.

 - Edit: This is to modify the trunk profile configuration.

-Disable Trunks button: Allows you to disable multiple trunks.
-When button is clicked, it shows you checkboxes so you could select multiple trunk profiles to disable.
+Disable Trunks button: Disables multiple trunks.
+When the button is clicked, it shows you checkboxes so you can select multiple trunk profiles to disable.

-Advanced Trunk Search button : This allows you to change records shown on the page.
-When in active trunk list view, you are given the option proceed to see list of Disabled Trunk Profiles.
-When in disabled trunk list view, you are given the option to go back to Active Trunk Profiles list.
+Advanced Trunk Search button: This lets you change the records displayed on the page.
+When in active trunk list view, you can select to viewa list of Disabled Trunk Profiles.
+When in the disabled trunk list view, you are given the option to go back to the Active Trunk Profiles list.

 Disabled SIP Trunk Profiles